sje30/schol2018/innovations.md

 improve the study design and commits researchers to hypotheses that they wish to study along with their statistical analysis.
 Once the pre-registration study is approved, it is then published.
-After the research is completed, another paper describes the results of the study using the pre-registered methods.
-(Additional findings can be reported, but are clearly marked as such.)
-Preregistration is most prevalent today in psychology; The Center for Open Science Preregistration Challenge <https://cos.io/prereg/> is helping to popularise this notion more broadly.
+After the research is completed, another paper \points{R1.3a}*can be submitted to the same journal* which describes the results of the study using the pre-registered methods.
+(Additional findings can be reported, but are clearly marked as such.)  \points{R1.3b}*Reviewer and editorial decisions on whether to accept the second paper is made on the technical correctness of the paper rather than the importance or novelty of the results.* Preregistration is most prevalent today in psychology; The Center for Open Science Preregistration Challenge
+<https://cos.io/prereg/> is helping to popularise this notion more
+broadly.
 Initial analysis of results from preregistered papers indicates, perhaps reassuringly, a marked increase in null results reported [@Warren2018-cj].

 **Stronger data sharing policies and community expectations.** Both funders and journals are now making stronger statements about what research materials (data, computer programs, reagents) should be shared upon publication of the corresponding articles.
-Although these policies should increase data availability and reuse, the current compliance rates are quite low [@Federer2018-qg].
+Although these policies should increase data availability and reuse, compliance rates are fairly low [@Federer2018-qg].
 Given that it can take considerable time and effort (for both researchers and journals) to ensure data is appropriately shared, these low-uptake rates are perhaps expected.
-To reward authors for this work, "data papers" (a paper  that simply describes the data) are becoming more prominent, e.g. in journals like *Scientific Data* and *Gigascience*.
+To reward authors for this work, "data papers" (a paper that simply describes the data) are becoming more prominent, e.g. in journals like *Scientific Data* and *Gigascience*.  *Journals are also providing guidelines for authors to follow which should improve reproducibility and transparency [@Nosek2015-og].* \points{R1.6}

 **Reproducible manuscripts** are documents that contain the main text as well as the code to generate tables, figures and results